 Connect to Success

 High school graduation is a crucial step towards success for young people.
-Today, about one in five students do not graduate high school on time, and many of those who do graduate are underprepared for college or career.*
+Today, about 1 in 5 students do not graduate high school on time, and many of those who do graduate are underprepared for college or career.1

 AT&T Aspire Connect to Success Competition